PrefectHQ/prefect/docs/concepts/results.md

 ### Pickle serializer

 Pickle is a standard Python protocol for encoding arbitrary Python objects.
-We supply a custom Pickle serializer at `prefect.serializers.PickleSerializer`.
+We supply a custom pickle serializer at `prefect.serializers.PickleSerializer`.
 Prefect's pickle serializer uses the [cloudpickle](https://github.com/cloudpipe/cloudpickle) project by default to support more object types.
 Alternative pickle libraries can be specified:

 ```python
 from prefect.serializers import PickleSerializer